pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>...</p>

-<p>NOTE 1 MathML is the only domain-specific namespace defined in PDF 2.0.</p>
+<p class="hangingindent">NOTE 1 MathML is the only domain-specific namespace defined in PDF 2.0.</p>

 <p>
 <del onMouseEnter="mouseEnter(this)" data-issue="72">When including mathematics structured as MathML 3.0, the math structure element type as defined in MathML 3.0 shall be used, and shall have its namespace explicitly defined (see 14.7.4.2, "Namespace dictionary").</del>